-On May 22, 2020, the Company, entered into a dealer manager agreement (the "Dealer Manager Agreement"), with Gladstone Securities whereby Gladstone Securities will serve as the Company's exclusive dealer manager in connection with the Company's offering (the "Offering") of up to \$350,000,000 aggregate principal amount of the Company's 6.00% Notes due 2040 (the "Notes") on a "reasonable best efforts" basis.
+On May 22, 2020, the Company, entered into a dealer manager agreement (the "Dealer Manager Agreement"), with Gladstone Securities whereby Gladstone Securities will serve as the Company's exclusive dealer manager in connection with the Company's offering (the "Offering") of up to \$350.0 million aggregate principal amount of the Company's 6.00% Notes due 2040 (the "Notes") on a "reasonable best efforts" basis.

 Under the Dealer Manager Agreement, Gladstone Securities will provide certain sales, promotional and marketing services to the Company in connection with the Offering, and the Company will pay (i) selling commissions of up to 6.0% of the gross proceeds from sales of the Notes in the Offering and (ii) a dealer manager fee of up to 3.0% of the gross proceeds from sales of the Notes in the Offering (the "Dealer Manager Fee").
 Gladstone Securities may, in its sole discretion, reallow a portion of the Dealer Manager Fee to participating broker-dealers in support of the Offering.
+During the six months ended September 30, 2020, no Notes were sold and there were no selling commissions or Dealer Manager Fee incurred pursuant to the Dealer Manager Agreement.